coder/coder/docs/cli/dotfiles.md

 | ----------- | ------------------------------- |
 | Environment | <code>$CODER_SYMLINK_DIR</code> |

 Specifies the directory for the dotfiles symlink destinations.
-If empty will use $HOME.
+If empty, will use $HOME.

 ### --yes, -y